hjkgrp/starter-hugo-research-group/content/tutorials/2016-12-25-molsimplify-tutorial-3-custom-core-functionalization/index.md

 ![](3-struct.png)

 Relevant command line options are as follows.
-You can use `molsimplify -i commands.in` using the file `commands.in` indicated below.
+You can use `molsimplify -i commands.in` using the file `commands.in` indicated below ([commands.in](commands.in)).
 Note that comments are not permitted in `.in` files, and therefore anything after the `#` should be deleted in your file.

 ```
 -core ferrcore # custom core name